 Individually, these tasks seem small.

 Collectively, they consume hours every week.
+This is often due to the inefficiencies of spreadsheets.

 What Is Business Automation?

 Business automation is the process of using structured digital systems to automatically execute repetitive tasks based on predefined logic.
+Tools like Zapier and Make.com have revolutionized how small businesses handle these tasks.

 Instead of relying on human intervention for every action, the system handles operational triggers.